 Although like most cities, the best way to get around the centre is by walking.

 Money – The exchange rate during our trip was 5 Lei to the pound.
 We changed money when we got to the city and the rate was comparable to XE.
 Although the currency is known as the Lei the abbreviation is RON.

 Food & Drink – Although the hotel room rate is reasonable the price of their food and drink is expensive and comparable with UK hotel prices.

 However, once you leave the 5-star hotels, the prices in the bars and restaurants are very reasonable and the quality of the food and drink is excellent.

 So, I hope we’ve convinced you why you should make Bucharest your next city break.
-Also, if you do have a little more time when visiting then you should definitely get out of the city and explore the stunning Romanian countryside.
+Also, check out Mel’s post on why you should visit Bucharest here.
+If you do have a little more time when visiting then you should definitely get out of the city and explore the stunning Romanian countryside too.